$HS$-tensional maps and $HM$-tensional maps: A new member of Riemannian's manifold folks: -tensional submanifolds

-Substituting \eqref{eq1001} in \eqref{eq1000} and comparing the normal and the tangential components we obtain the theorem. \end{proof} \begin{rem} The first condition of \eqref{eq12000} implies immediately that every $HS$-tensional submanifold is minimal if it has parallel mean curvature vector, i.e., $\nabla^{\bot}H = 0$. \end{rem} \begin{thm} A Riemannian submanifold $\iota: (M^{m},g)\longrightarrow (N^{n},h)$ of a Riemannian manifold is $HM$-tensional if and only if
+Substituting \eqref{eq1001} in \eqref{eq1000} and comparing the normal and the tangential components finishes the proof. \end{proof} \begin{rem} The first condition of \eqref{eq12000} implies immediately that every $H$-tensional submanifold is minimal if it has a parallel mean curvature vector, i.e., $\nabla^{\bot}H = 0$. \end{rem} \begin{thm} A Riemannian submanifold $\iota: (M^{m},g)\longrightarrow (N^{n}(c),h)$ in a space of constant sectional curvature $c$ is $H$-tensional if and only if